t-systems-on-site-services-gmbh/NLU-Evaluation-Data-de-en/README.md

-# NLU Evaluation Data de-en
+# NLU Evaluation Data - German and English
 This project contains natural languageg data for human-robot interaction in home domain which we collected and annotated for evaluating NLU Services/platforms.
 The detailed paper on this dataset can be found at arXiv.org: